ahmed123456787/kanban-board/README.md

 ## Screenshots

-Here are some screenshots showcasing the Kanban Board application:
+Here are some screenshot showcasing the Kanban Board application:

 ![Kanban Board Interface](docs/Screenshot%20from%202025-05-19%2023-15-01.png)
 _Main interface of the Kanban Board showing the task management system_